1 19

 What Is Needlepoint, Anyway?

-Needlepoint is in my humble opinion the cooler and fun love child of embroidery and cross stitching.
-You thread or yarn through a grid-like predesigned canvas.
+Needlepoint is, in my humble opinion, the cooler and fun love child of embroidery and cross-stitching.
+You thread or yarn through a grid-like, predesigned canvas.
 Unlike cross-stitch, which uses counted stitches and fabric like Aida cloth, needlepoint usually uses a stiffer canvas with a design painted on it.
-You just follow the colors and fill it in with your stitches.
+You just follow the colors and fill them in with your stitches.
 I think that makes needlepointing the superior craft because you don’t have to worry about miscounting and messing up the whole design.
 You just follow the painted color pattern!

 You’ve probably seen it on things like ornaments, bookmarks, pillows, or keychains.
-I am currently knee-deep in creating boat and tote patches and I am obsessed!
-Don’t look to close eat the edges of each patch 😬
+I am currently knee-deep in creating boat and tote patches, and I am obsessed!
+Don’t look too closely at the edges of each patch 😬

 What You’ll Need to Start DIY Needlepoint